core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

   * The fifth least significant bit is the "No Forward Secrecy" 'p' bit.
 The sender peer indicates its wish to run KUDOS in FS mode or in no-FS mode, by setting the 'p' bit to 0 or 1, respectively.

     This makes KUDOS possible to run also for peers that cannot support the FS mode.
-At the same time, two peers MUST run KUDOS in FS mode if they are both capable to do so, as per {{ssec-derive-ctx}}.
+At the same time, two peers MUST run KUDOS in FS mode if they are both capable of doing so, as per {{ssec-derive-ctx}}.
 The execution of KUDOS in no-FS mode is defined in {{no-fs-mode}}.

   * The sixth least significant bit is the "Preserve Observations" 'b' bit.
 The sender peer indicates its wish to preserve or terminate the ongoing observations with the other peer beyond the KUDOS execution, by setting the 'b' bit to 1 or 0, respectively.
 The related processing is defined in {{preserving-observe}}.